OneBlockPlus/polkadot-hackathon-2024/bangkok/20-Murmur/README.md

 ### Pallets

-> IMPORTANT: The Ideal Network's palelts and the Randomness Beacon pallet should not be considered for evaluation.
+> IMPORTANT: The Ideal Network's pallets and the Randomness Beacon pallet should not be considered for evaluation.

 The Murmur pallet is the core component enabling Murmur wallets.
 It acts as a "prover" by registering unique Murmur proxies and verifying execution parameters before dispatch.
 It works with a modified Proxy pallet, allowing uncallable proxies without a delegate, which can only be accessed using valid future OTP codes through the Murmur pallet's proxy extrinsic.